 The humanitarian situation in Syria continues to deteriorate.
-More and more people are being made destitute, as fighting continues and new sectiuons of the population are displaced in the northeast.
+More and more people are being made destitute as fighting grinds on.
 WFP is struggling to meet the urgent food needs of close to 6 million displaced people in Syria and in neighbouring countries.
-Operations are being run on a hand-to-mouth basis as funding is running out.
+Food operations are being run on a hand-to-mouth basis as funding is running out.
+For some refugees it has already run out.

-- WFP is managing to provide food assistance to around 4 million people every month inside Syria.
+- Inside Syria, WFP is managing to provide food assistance to around 4 million people every month.

 - WFP's goal is to deliver food assistance to the whole of Syria, reaching anyone who needs it, regardless of where they are located.